FDRFSR/TelegramDailyReminder/README.md

 A simple Telegram bot to manage daily tasks with inline and reply keyboard buttons.
 Built with [Telegraf](https://telegraf.js.org/) and ready for deployment on Railway.

 ## Features
-- Add, view, complete, edit, and prioritize tasks
+- Add, view, complete, and prioritize tasks
-- Inline buttons for complete (✅/⬜️), edit (✏️), and priority (⭐/🌟)
+- Inline buttons for complete (✅/⬜️) and priority (⭐/🌟)
 - Prioritized tasks are always shown at the top of the list
 - Persistent reply keyboard for quick access
 - Automatic deletion of bot messages after 10 minutes (tasks remain until completed)